tensorflow/tensorboard/README.md

 TensorBoard does require Internet access: the optional profile plugin, when active, connects to a Google-hosted CDN to load the Google Charts library.

-Your data is only shared with Google if you explicitly upload it to TensorBoard.dev for public viewing.

 [TensorBoard: Getting Started]: https://www.tensorflow.org/tensorboard/get_started
 [TensorBoard.dev]: https://tensorboard.dev
 [This experiment]: https://tensorboard.dev/experiment/AdYd1TgeTlaLWXx6I8JUbA/#scalars